ddevaraj/insight-data-engineering/README.md

 ```
 ### Run Instructions
 To run the h1b-analytics.py, the run.sh file is invoked.
-> run.sh contains command to run the python script with the input and output file paths
+> run.sh contains command to run the python script with the input and output file paths as arguments

 ```
 python3 ./src/h1b-analytics.py ./input/h1b_input.csv ./output/top_10_occupations.txt ./output/top_10_states.txt